Ryan Gerard betting profile: Sony Open in Hawaii - PGA TOUR

 - Gerard has an average of -0.109 Strokes Gained: Off-the-Tee in his past five tournaments.

-- He has an average of 0.403 Strokes Gained: Approach the Green in his past five tournaments.
+- Gerard has an average of 0.403 Strokes Gained: Approach the Green in his past five tournaments.

 - He has an average of -0.722 Strokes Gained: Putting in his past five tournaments.